shadow-scan/EthicalHacking/Hashcat.md

+Hashcat Attack Collection

+This section documents a range of Hashcat password recovery techniques tested against locally generated hashes in a controlled lab environment.

+The repository includes foundational dictionary attacks as well as more advanced attack methods as they are explored and added over time.

+All testing was performed on data I own or have explicit permission to use.
+Unauthorized password cracking is illegal.

+📁 Hash Types Covered

+MD5

+SHA1

+SHA224

+SHA256

+SHA512
+(Additional hash types and modes may be added)

+🧰 Attack Modes Used

+Straight / Dictionary attacks (-a 0)

+Rule-based attacks (planned / expanding)

+Mask attacks (planned / expanding)

+Hybrid attacks (planned / expanding)

+🧪 Example Dictionary Attacks
+MD5
-This command demonstrates a basic dictionary attack using Hashcat against locally generated MD5 hashes. hashcat -a 0 -m 0 /home/robot/hashes.txt /usr/share/wordlists/rockyou.txt
+hashcat -a 0 -m 0 hashes.txt rockyou.txt

+SHA1
-This command demonstrates a basic dictionary attack using Hashcat against locally generated SHA1 hashes. hashcat -a 0 -m 100 /home/robot/hashes.txt /usr/share/wordlists/rockyou.txt
+hashcat -a 0 -m 100 hashes.txt rockyou.txt

+SHA224
-This command demonstrates a basic dictionary attack using Hashcat against locally generated SHA224 hashes. hashcat -a 0 -m 1300 /home/robot/hashes.txt /usr/share/wordlists/rockyou.txt
+hashcat -a 0 -m 1300 hashes.txt rockyou.txt

+SHA256
-This command demonstrates a basic dictionary attack using Hashcat against locally generated SHA256 hashes. hashcat -a 0 -m 1400 /home/robot/hashes.txt /usr/share/wordlists/rockyou.txt
+hashcat -a 0 -m 1400 hashes.txt rockyou.txt

+SHA512
-This command demonstrates a basic dictionary attack using Hashcat against locally generated SHA512 hashes. hashcat -a 0 -m 1700 /home/robot/hashes.txt /usr/share/wordlists/rockyou.txt
+hashcat -a 0 -m 1700 hashes.txt rockyou.txt